Photo: Unsplash

 Specific to Boxers

-Boxers have one of the highest cancer rates of all breeds.
-Any lump should be checked promptly.
-They are also brachycephalic and struggle in Indian heat.
+Boxers have one of the highest cancer rates of all breeds and are the namesake of arrhythmogenic right ventricular cardiomyopathy (Boxer cardiomyopathy), a genetic disease of the heart muscle that can cause sudden death.
+Any lump should be checked promptly, and as a brachycephalic breed they struggle in Indian heat.

 Corneal perforation repair: $2,000-$4,000.
 KCS management: $800-$2,000 annually.
 Early eye exam: $100-$200.